 IMPORTANT: Falls from moving boats are a major cause of fatal recreational boating accidents.
-Do not allow passengers to ride on the bow with feet hanging over the side or ride while sitting on the stern, gunwales, or seat backs.
-The Coast Guard considers these acts to be negligent or grossly negligent operation and prohibits them by law.
+Do not allow passengers to ride on the bow with feet hanging over the side or to ride while sitting on the stern, gunwales, or seat backs.
+The Coast Guard considers these acts to be negligent or grossly negligent operation and such acts are prohibited by law.